Rotorua, Central North Island, New Zealand

 The climate in New Zealand is incredibly pleasant, with warm and balmy summers and cold crisp winter months with wonderful clear, blue skies.
 The warmer high-season months of November to April are perfect for outdoor exploration.
 The colder months of June to August are the best time to ski.

 Both North and South Islands are drier on the east coast, rather than on the west, where mountain ranges act as a trap for the moisture-rich winds from the Tasman Sea.
 It is also worth remembering that it is usually a few degrees cooler on the South Island than the North Island and as New Zealand has a maritime climate, the weather can change rapidly.

-Call us on to start planning your vacation to Solitaire Lodge or take a look at our itineraries to Central North Island
+Call us on to start planning your holiday to Solitaire Lodge or take a look at our itineraries to New Zealand

 A paradise of tranquillity and relaxation amidst a wonderland of bush and lakes, the boutique, luxury Solitaire Lodge has been described as “the most beautiful lakeside position anywhere in the world”, on the outskirts of Rotorua.